• Facebook

 Gina Policastri

-January 23, 2014/in Family Law /by Gina Policastri
+March 4, 2014/in Family Law, In the Community /by Gina Policastri

-If you’re considering a cross-country move during a custody dispute, be sure to first consult an experienced family law attorney.
-Having a knowledgeable, experienced family law attorney by your side can prove to be invaluable.
-If you have any questions about your divorce or custody issues, please contact our California Certified Family Law Specialists (as certified by the State Bar of California Board of Legal Specialization).
-Lonich Patton Erlich Policastri’s attorneys have decades of experience handling complex family law proceedings and are happy to offer you a free half-hour consultation.
+Family law cases are oftentimes emotionally charged and can lead parties to take desperate measures.
+A knowledgeable, experienced family law attorney can help you legally navigate the system and guide you through this trying time.
+If you have questions about divorce planning, please contact our California Certified Family Law Specialists (as certified by the State Bar of California Board of Legal Specialization).
+Our attorneys have decades of experience handling complex family law proceedings and offer a free consultation.

 Please remember that each individual situation is unique and results discussed in this post are not a guarantee of future results.
 While this post may include legal issues, it is not legal advice.
 Use of this site does not create an attorney-client relationship.